A Dog Bite or Animal Attack on a Child or Children

 Savings Accounts and Annuities For Children who are Bitten

 Court ordered trust accounts can be administered by any bank; however, the amount of interest is negligible.
 That said, some insurance Companies, such as Erie, for example, will give the injury party the option of putting some of the money into an annuity.
-This provides a better return that the average saving account.
+This provides a better return than the average savings account.

 Special Considerations

-The court will take into account special need on the part of the child.
-In fact, the court asked to approve settlement will look at current expenses and future medical costs.
-Your dog bite attorney should be very careful, skilled, and experience to fully protect your child’s interests in this matter.
+The court will take into account special needs on the part of the child.
+In fact, the court asked to approve a settlement will look at current expenses and future medical costs.
+Your dog bite attorney should be very careful, skilled, and experienced to fully protect your child’s interests in this matter.

 Statute of Limitations For a Child’s Dog Bite Claim in PA